Thartvigsen/thartvigsen.github.io/README.md

 # Research Interests

-- Deep Reinforcement Learning
+- Sequential Decision Making
 - Recurrent Neural Networks
-- Early Time Series Classification
+- Time Series Classification
+- Healthcare data

 # Current Research

-I am currently interested in learning patterns in time series as early as possible, analogous to using the shortest possible subsequences.
+I am currently interested in learning patterns in time series as early as possible, analogous to  predictions using the shortest possible subsequences.
 In many domains, the evaluation of a predictive model should not only be accuracy, but a trade-off between accuracy and timeliness.
 For instance, detecting an infection perfectly immediately before a discriminative test is given has almost no potential impact, while a less accurate prediction made far in advance of infection has potential to positively impact a patient's stay.
-In this light, I am working on model-based early-classification of time series to be evaluated in multiple domains.
-I am particularly interested in solving this problem with Deep Reinforcement Learning, as event-sequences in hospitals are built on decision-making sequences.
-Currently, I am targeting publication at ICML 2018 with a submission deadline in February.
-While my work has so far been evaluated on clinical datasets, I am far more interested in the techniques, and these problems are present in many domains.
+I am currently targeting publication at KDD 2018 with a submission deadline in February.
+While so far my work has been evaluated solely on Electronic Health Records, I am far more interested in the techniques, and these problems are present in many domains.

+# Publications

+- **Hartvigsen, T.**, Sen, C., Brownell, S., Teeple, E., Rundensteiner, E. (2018, January). **Early Prediction of MRSA Infections using Electronic Health Records**.
+HealthInf 2018. **Nominated for Best Student Paper**.
+- Sen, C., **Hartvigsen, T.**, Claypool, K., Rundensteiner, E. (2017, September). **CREST - Risk Prediction for Clostridium Difficile Infection Using Multimodal Data Mining**.
+ECML/PKDD 2017.
+- **Hartvigsen, T.**, Sen, C., Teeple, E., Rundensteiner, E. (2017) **Risk Stratification and Diagnostic Performance of a Machine Learning Algorithm for Clostridium Difficile Detection Using Electronic Health Records Data**.
+Preparing for submission the the New England Journal of Medicine in January 2018.

 # Past Research
 ## Worcester Polytechnic Institute: 2016 - Present